No One’s Making You Do This: An Interview with Vivian Gornick

 CCP: I guess I didn’t think it would be that hard maybe.
 Looking back on myself I thought as soon as I came to grad school I was going to start winning prizes and publishing.
 I think that’s what the culture sets us up for, sets up writing that way, on a pedestal of once you get to these elite places, all the doors open and everything flows naturally.
 It’s a very unrealistic expectation.
 Maybe I didn’t have enough time in me to understand how much development I had to go through and still have to go through.
 Sometimes it felt like being a teenager.

 CCP: My mentor, Kurt Caswell, a writer at Texas Tech, was one of your friend Phillip Lopate’s students.
 Lopate trashed his writing at Bread Loaf, and Kurt felt like quitting.
-But it was a kind of right-of-passage.
+But it was a kind of a right of passage.
 When Kurt trashed my writing he said, “Look, Lopate told me this and I’m telling you now.
 You don’t have to do this.”

 VG: That’s right.
 No one’s making you do this.
 You’re here because of inner impulses.
 I know I have had that thought fifty times over the years, “Vivian, do you really have to be doing this?
 It’s agony.”
 You have to keep remembering that.